-GET http://servername:port/v1/svc/storageN/videsourceM/export
+GET http://servername:port/v1/svc/storageN/videsourceM/export end - mandatory parameter, requested timestamp to end video data export at.
+Integer number of milliseconds elapsed since UNIX epoch.

 - if there is no continuous video fragment containing the requested begin point, export is performed from the nearest video fragment starting after that requested point; - if there is a continuous video fragment containing requested begin point, export actually from start of the GOP which contains requested begin point.